google/kernel-sanitizers/KFENCE.md

 The branch is enabled periodically by a kernel delayed work, and after a successful guarded allocation disabled again.
 The frequency with which guarded allocations occur is controlled by the sample interval, which can be set by the boot parameter `kfence.sample_interval`.

-For more details, please see the included [documentation](https://github.com/google/kasan/blob/kfence/Documentation/dev-tools/kfence.rst).
+For more details, please see the [documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/dev-tools/kfence.rst).

 ## Bugs found by KFENCE